-Anxiety disorders are among the most common mental illnesses and significantly affect men as well.
-Nevertheless, they often go unrecognized or are taboo , as many men ignore psychological symptoms or don't talk about them.
+Anxiety disorders are among the most common mental illnesses and also significantly affect men.
+Nevertheless, they often remain undiagnosed or stigmatized, as many men ignore mental symptoms or do not talk about them.

-Unlike healthy anxiety, which serves an important protective function, anxiety disorders are characterized by excessive, persistent, and sometimes unfounded anxiety reactions .
-These can manifest both psychologically and physically and severely impair quality of life.
+Unlike healthy fear, which serves an important protective function, anxiety disorders are characterized by excessive, persistent, and sometimes baseless fear reactions.
+These can manifest both mentally and physically and severely restrict quality of life.

-Anxiety disorders are particularly problematic for men because they are often not recognized as such , but rather hidden behind physical symptoms, irritability, or withdrawal .
-This makes thorough education, early diagnosis, and the knowledge that anxiety is treatable all the more important.
+For men, anxiety disorders are particularly problematic because they are often not recognized as such, but rather hidden behind physical symptoms, irritability, or withdrawal.
+This makes sound education, early diagnosis, and the knowledge that anxiety is treatable all the more important.

 What is an anxiety disorder?

-In medical terms, an anxiety disorder is diagnosed when anxiety, worry, or nervousness are no longer appropriate, meaning they exceed the "normal" in intensity, duration, or frequency and impair daily life.
+In medical terms, an anxiety disorder is diagnosed when anxiety, worry, or nervousness are no longer appropriate, meaning they exceed "normal" levels in intensity, duration, or frequency and impair daily life.

-Anxiety disorders are not a character flaw , but a condition requiring treatment.
-They arise from an imbalance of neurotransmitters in the brain , often exacerbated by genetic predisposition, stress, hormonal influences, and psychosocial factors.
+Anxiety disorders are not a character weakness, but a treatable illness.
+They arise from an imbalance of neurotransmitters in the brain, often favored by genetic predisposition, stress, hormonal influences, and psychosocial factors.

 There are various clinical manifestations, some of which may overlap: